 On the other side, to our knowledge, the CNV has not intended to interfere in privately negotiated OTC derivative transactions entered by local parties with either local or foreign hedge providers.
 The CNV regulates the public offering of derivatives while the Central Bank regulates certain aspects of derivatives entered by local financial entities.
 OTC derivative transactions which do not involve public offering and where neither party is a financial entity remain unregulated.
+[Can we be sure we do not have a public offering?]

 We are of the opinion that the following elements of the Trading Services provide reasonable grounds for a defense in the event that the proposed implementation of the Trading Services were challenged by the regulators: (i) the Trading Services will be available through internet-based platforms and shall be operated from the U.S.; (ii) the Trading Services will be available for Enron clients only, and not the general public, by means of a username and password; and (iii) the number of clients would be somehow limited.
 It could be advisable to establish a minimum transaction amount would have been established.
+[Is this enough?
+What does a minimum transaction amount do for us?]

-On the other hand, the way in which the website shall operate, i.e. (1) display of volumes and prices of different commodities, including commodity derivatives, (2) the selection by the clients of certain particular terms of the transaction, i.e. quantity, (3) the execution by the clients of the selected transaction by clicking, and (4) the display of quotations of third parties, constitute elements that make the Trading Services fall within a gray area, in which no absolute assurance can be given that the same will not be considered a public offering.
+On the other hand, the way in which the website shall operate, i.e. (1) display of volumes and prices of different commodities, including commodity derivatives, (2) the selection by the clients of certain particular terms of the transaction, i.e. quantity, (3) the execution [Not execution but the making of an offer.] by the clients of the selected transaction by clicking, and (4) the display of quotations of third parties [What do they mean by quotations of third parties?
+The quotes are all Enron quotes, the index is a third party index but we are trading off the index not some third party.
+This issue needs clarification.], constitute elements that make the Trading Services fall within a gray area, in which no absolute assurance can be given that the same will not be considered a public offering.
 To be excluded from the Securities Law registration requirements, the safest approach is to structure the Trading Services as both a private placement and an off-shore transaction, combining as may elements as possible of each of these (limited number of clients; minimum transaction amounts; no public advertising; no “personal offers” to members of a certain group).
+[This needs further discussion and clarification.]

 6. Data Protection